This is a best prospect industry sector for this country. Includes a market overview and trade data.

-* Due to devaluation of the lira, while the size of the domestic market increased in lira terms, in dollars terms, a slight decrease is indicated.
+* Due to devaluation of the lira, while the size of the domestic market increased in lira terms, in USDs terms, a slight decrease is indicated.

 U.S. exports of computer and electronic products to Turkey:

-Foreign vendors find it increasingly difficult to operate due to a new digital services tax, local content requirements, and restrictions on social media platforms.
-That said, Turkey’s young population (expected to increase further in coming years) planned large-scale projects, the government’s 2019-2023 strategic plan, 5G initiatives, and a greater focus to meet expanding consumer expectations all support continuing opportunities in this sector.
+Foreign vendors find it increasingly difficult to operate in Turkey due to a new digital services tax, local content requirements, and restrictions on social media platforms.
+Nevertheless, Turkey’s young population, forthcoming large-scale projects, the GoT’s 2019-2023 strategic plan, and 5G initiatives all support continuing opportunities in this sector.

-The ICT market totaled $26.8 billion in 2019, with $17 billion spent on communication technologies and $9.9 billion on information technologies (hardware, software, IT services).
-The sector employs 143,000 and, Turkey exported $1.1 billion in related products and services in 2019.
-With a large domestic market and sizeable potential, spending in the ICT sector is expected to grow.
+The ICT market totaled $26.9 billion in 2020, with $17 billion spent on communication technologies (electronic communication and hardware) and $9.9 billion on information technologies (hardware, software, IT services).
+The sector employs 158,000 and, Turkey exported $1.3 billion in related products and services in 2019.
+Investment in Turkey’s ICT sector is expected to grow.

-The Turkish government’s commitment to support the development of the sector is a major advantage, with plans to accelerate the country’s digital transformation and improve ICT infrastructure.
-5G trials are underway, with cloud solutions, services and devices in sectors such as banking, healthcare and media, set to benefit from the development of 5G technology.
+The GoT’s commitment to develop the sector is advantageous for U.S. companies looking to help the country improve its ICT infrastructure.
+5G trials are underway, with cloud solutions, services, and devices in sectors including banking, healthcare, and media, set to benefit from the development of this technology.
 Integration and alignment with EU standards and regulations as well as exposure to industry best practices are driving Turkey to employ top-of-the-line IT solutions.
-Local telecom operators are speeding up IoT solutions and smart city projects.
-Cybersecurity will also offer opportunities in the medium term as Turkey is in a high-risk region for cyber threats, which raises the possibility of a high-impact attack on critical infrastructure.
+Local telecom operators are speeding up Internet of Things (IoT) solutions and smart city projects.
+Cybersecurity will also offer opportunities in the medium term as Turkey is in a high-risk region for cyber threats.

-88% of households have access to broadband internet, with internet usage among individuals aged 16-74 at 75%.
-About 12 million households reach the internet through fixed broadband and 87% via mobile broadband.
-The penetration rate of mobile phone users is nearly 100%, with 60 million mobile subscriptions for broadband and an average of 3 GB data usage per month (higher than OECD average).
+Roughly 89.9% of households have access to broadband internet, with internet usage among individuals aged 16-74 at 79%.
+Approximately 50.8% of the households reach the internet through fixed broadband and 87% via mobile broadband.
+The penetration rate of mobile phone users is nearly 100%, with 82.8 million mobile subscriptions for broadband.

 Social Media Use

-Turkey has 54 million active social media users (64% of the population) – an increase of 2 million over last year.
-The primary social media platform is YouTube, followed by Instagram and Facebook.
+Turkey has 60 million active social media users (70.8% of the population).
+Primarily, social media platforms used in Turkey include Twitter, YouTube, Instagram, and Facebook.
 On August 6, 2020, Parliament passed legislation that could significantly restrict access to platforms (those with more than 1 million daily users in Turkey) that are non-compliant with official requests to remove content deemed offensive.
 The law seeks to define social media providers and one of the requirements is that those providers have at least one representative in the country.

 IT Hardware and Software

-IT hardware spending, like most retail spending, fell somewhat last year, attributable somewhat to the cannibalization of tablet sales by smartphones.
-Software and services spending proved more resilient, with some areas seeing strong growth such as cloud computing, as cloud vendors expanded their presence and the solutions on offer and Turkish businesses became more aware of the benefits of migrating to the cloud.
-The main software categories were enterprise resource planning (ERP) and customer relationship management (CRM) and the largest contributors to traditional IT services sales were systems integration, consulting and computer programming.
+IT hardware spending fell last year due to the cannibalization of tablet sales by smartphones.
+Software and services spending proved more resilient, with some areas seeing strong growth in cloud computing.
+The main software categories were enterprise resource planning and customer relationship management.
+The largest contributors to traditional IT services sales were systems integration, consulting, and computer programming.